Electric car: Risk of fire

-Like their ICE counterparts, electric vehicle batteries can catch fire after a crash or mechanical failure.
+Like their ICE counterparts, electric vehicles can catch fire after a crash or mechanical failure.
 Plug-in electric vehicle fire incidents have occurred, albeit fewer per distance traveled than ICE vehicles.
 Some cars' high-voltage systems are designed to shut down automatically in the event of an airbag deployment, and in case of failure firefighters may be trained for manual high-voltage system shutdown.
 Much more water may be required than for ICE car fires and a thermal imaging camera is recommended to warn of possible re-ignition of battery fires.

 Controls

 As of 2018, most electric cars have similar driving controls to that of a car with a conventional automatic transmission.
 Even though the motor may be permanently connected to the wheels through a fixed-ratio gear, and no parking pawl may be present, the modes "P" and "N" are often still provided on the selector.
 In this case, the motor is disabled in "N" and an electrically actuated hand brake provides the "P" mode.

 In some cars, the motor will spin slowly to provide a small amount of creep in "D", similar to a traditional automatic transmission car.
+In many electric cars the creep mode can be turned off if the owner prefers.
+This assists one pedal driving where the car can often come to a stop by taking a foot off the gas pedal.

 When an internal combustion vehicle's accelerator is released, it may slow by engine braking, depending on the type of transmission and mode.
 EVs are usually equipped with regenerative braking that slows the vehicle and recharges the battery somewhat.
 Regenerative braking systems also decrease the use of the conventional brakes (similar to engine braking in an ICE vehicle), reducing brake wear and maintenance costs.